FuelLabs/fuel-indexer/docs/src/getting-started/fuel-indexer-project.md

 ## As a standalone service

 When running a Fuel Indexer service as a standalone binary, you can just start the service (with or without Docker) after you've defined your manifest file.
-For an example of this, checkout the [Basic Usage](./basics.md) section.
+For an example of this, checkout the [Hello World example](./../examples/hello-indexer.md) section.

 ## With a Sway project